-Snapping is an easy way to plot nodes using the mouse.
+Snapping is an easy way to plot nodes and generate members using the pen tool.
 Simply hover (or click) a node to define this node as being the reference point.
 Then move your cursor along the global X,Y or Z axis and it will snap to that axis – shown as a dotted red, green or blue line depending on what axis is being snapped.
 The snapping tool might also pickup a secondary axis, such as an alignment of another node.
-To disable that refeence node, simply click somewhere that is not snapped, or hit Esc.
+To disable that reference node, simply click somewhere that is not snapped, or hit Esc.

 Here is an example of the pen tool snapping to the global Z axis, with reference to node 2.
 It is also picking up a secondary axis of node 5’s Z coordinate:

 - Hover or click a node, this will become your Reference Node, from here you can use the Snap/Grid to plot a node:

 - With the Connect Member tick-box selected, you can both drop a node and connect the nodes as a member:

 - Snapping will also detect a secondary axis.
 For instance if you’re travelling across the X axis of a node, it might pick up other nodes with that same X axis.